rezafaizarahman/portfolio/src/works/colearn.md

 ---
 metaTitle: CoLearn
-metaDescription: Colearn is an EdTech company that uses AI technology to help students understand math problems.
+metaDescription: Colearn is an EdTech company that uses AI to aid students in comprehending math problems.
 title: CoLearn
-description: Colearn is an EdTech company that uses AI technology to help students understand math problems.
+description: Colearn is an EdTech company that uses AI to aid students in comprehending math problems.
-testimonial: Amazing!
-CoLearn is very helpful.
-Besides taking photos of questions, joining the Live Class is definitely fun.
-Taught basic concepts.
-Love Mathematics more and more!
+testimonial: Wow!
+CoLearn is incredibly useful.
+In addition to taking pictures of questions, joining the Live Class is a blast.
+They taught me the fundamentals.
+I'm falling in love with Math even more!
 clientName: Retta
 clientPos: 12th Grade Student
 projectUrl: https://colearn.id